oregonpillow/ctgan-server-cli/README.md

  - As soon as original data has been uploaded and stored in memory for fitting, the original file is deleted from server
  - pytorch models are stored in compressed serialized .gzip for efficient storage
  - synthetic csv files are stored in compressed .gzip on the server
+ - .json file containing dictionary of original column dtypes (i.e 'string', 'float', 'int') is stored for each model created, allowing the original dtypes to be restored automatically after sampling

- ### warning!
+### Important Caveats!!!
 The username/password feature is not secure as the username/passwords are stored in an unencrpyted dictionary.
 This feature exists for proof of concept and as a simple method to separate models/data between TRUSTED users on the same server.

+In the original ctgan package, you must specify which columns are discrete before fitting.
+For simplicity I have setup this package to automatically treat 'string' columns as 'discrete' and treat all numerical columns as continuous.
+In the future I will try and add the ability for users to specify discrete_columns.

 ## Installation